cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 We infer posterior distributions for the parameters of each model in a Bayesian context using Gibbs sampling (implemented in R [@RTeam] using jags, [@R2jags]).
-We choose uninformative uniform priors for all parameters (See Appendix, Figures S1-S3, and Table S1, and the R code provided).
+We choose uninformative uniform priors for all parameters (See Appendix, Figures and tables, and the R code provided).
 One-step-ahead predictions of these model fits are shown in Figure 1.
+While alternative approaches to the estimation of the posteriors (such as integrating out the rate parameter $r$ analytically and then performing a grid search over the remaining parameter space), the approach of using a standard Gibbs sampler routine is both more general and representitive of common practice in estimating posteriors for such models.
+Each sampling is tested for Gelman-Rubin convergence and results are robust to longer runs.

 <!-- SDP via parametric models -->